-The 'HealeySport Speed Championship' is organised by the Healeysport Centre of the Austin Healey Club (UK) Ltd in accordance with the General Regulations of the Motor Sports Association (Incorporating the provisions of the FIA) and our championship regulations.
+The 'HealeySport Speed Championship' is organised by the Healeysport Centre of the Austin Healey Club (UK) Ltd in accordance with the General Regulations of the Motorsport UK (Incorporating the provisions of the FIA) and our championship regulations.
 To see a copy of our championship regulations, go to the Regulations page from the Speed Championship menu.

 Cars eligible for the Championship

 The championship is open to Austin Healey Sprites, 100's, 3000's, Healey Silverstone's and from 2016 there is a new class for Jensen Healey cars.
 We have also introduced, a new class for Modified Sprites that conform to a set of rules similar to Class E in the Healey Driver International circuit race series.
 This will allow our existing or new Sprite drivers the ability to be more radical in the modifications that can be made to their cars.

 - Class 1 - Austin Healey Sprites - this class is for Sprites that can be from road legal un-modified cars to a reasonable level of modification.

 - Class 2 - Austin Healey 100, 100/6, 3000, or Healey Silverstone's - aimed at unmodified, road legal to fully modified cars.